shirai91/technical-questions/README.md

 3. Stop recording, and inspect the report output.
 The output will showing as a timeline, find the 'event' which cause the issue, and inspect on timeline, if the script's time is high, it caused by  that javascript function, check the implementation of that event and find out the root cause

 ### Question 21
-1. When you type url into address bar of your browser
+When you type url into address bar of your browser
-2. The browser checks the cache for a DNS record to find the corresponding IP address of url follow this order: browser cache, OS cache , router cache, IPS cache.
+1. The browser checks the cache for a DNS record to find the corresponding IP address of url follow this order: browser cache, OS cache , router cache, IPS cache.
-3. If request url is not in the cache, ISP's DNS server initiates a DNS query to find the IP address of the server that host url
+2. If request url is not in the cache, ISP's DNS server initiates a DNS query to find the IP address of the server that host url
-4. Browser initiates a TCP connection with the server
+3. Browser initiates a TCP connection with the server
-5. The browser sends an HTTP request to the webbrowser
+4. The browser sends an HTTP request to the webbrowser
-6. The server handle request and send back a response.
+5. The server handle request and send back a response.
-7. The server sends out an HTTP response.
+6. The server sends out an HTTP response.
-8. The browser displays the HTML content for HTML response.
+7. The browser try to parse the response (HTML to DOM and CSS to CSSOM, parse javascript to EStree to execution). if the response is NOT html, browser display it as plain text, or try to parse it based on specific browser.

 ### Question 22